Paraguay expedition: Paraguayan consequences

+In the estimation of John Hoyt Williams, López had reason to be pleased.

+He had mastered the second threat of massive naval coercion by a superior power at minimal cost to his pride or reputation...
+That an incident so grotesque and potentially dangerous could be permitted to grow from series of minor misunderstandings reflected no credit on either contestant.
+López, father and son, however, were alike in their determination to make Paraguay so strong that further intervention was impossible.

+Paraguay continued with its program of technical modernization, most of which was military or defensive in nature, importing hundreds of foreign technicians.
+For Professor Williams, "The hundreds of heavy-caliber guns at Humaitá and elsewhere, the navy, railroad and telegraph, and munitions manufactures all helped bring about the horrendous War of the Triple Alliance".

 The fate of José Berges

 The ultimate fate of José Berges, Paraguay's arbitrator and briber of Sam Ward, was not a happy one.
 In the War of Paraguay against the Triple Alliance (1864–70) the country was governed by López's son, Francisco Solano.
 When the war was going badly for Paraguay, José Berges, like many other prominent Paraguayans, was accused of treason.
 They were arrested, brought to the town of San Fernando, severely tortured (Berges was "reduced to groveling idiocy"), forced to confess to a conspiracy that probably never existed, and shot; this event was called the San Fernando massacre.